Snap-Engineering-Academy-2022/gitsetup/README.md

 ## ➡️ Create Your Own Git Repo
-- Sign up for a GitHub account (free student account for extra perks)
+1. Sign up for a GitHub account (free student account for extra perks)
-- On Github.com, create a new repo
+2. On Github.com, create a new repo
-- Then in the terminal,  navigate to the folder that contains your current files.
+3. Then in the terminal,  navigate to the folder that contains your current files.
 Once there, initiate your git repo:

 ```bash
 git init
 ```

-- To check your status of your repo at any point, use this:
+4. To check your status of your repo at any point, use this:

 ```bash
 git status
 ```

-- To add one file you want to commit:
+5. Now we want to add the HTML, CSS, JS files that you were just writing.
+To add one file you want to commit:

 ```bash
 git add FILENAME
 ```

-- To add all the files you want to commit at once:
+6. To add all the files you want to commit at once:

 ```bash
 git add .